-General Population Health (including General Practice Support and After Hours)
+General Population Health (including General Practice Support)

-Outcomes of the service needs analysis Identified Need Key Issue Description of Evidence Source Accessing appropriate primary health care services for vulnerable population groups Timely access and equity to primary health care services and care Clinical Councils Priority setting workshops with the Southern Adelaide Clinical Council (CC) prioritised the importance of improving and increasing timely access to health services (APHN, 2016a).
-APHN, 2016a, Clinical Council, priority setting workshops.
-During the priority setting workshops, the Central Adelaide CC prioritised the need to map and coordinate implementation of current strategies and develop solutions to current gaps for End of life care (APHN, 2016a).
+Outcomes of the service needs analysis Identified Need Key Issue Description of Evidence Source Accessing appropriate primary health care services for vulnerable population groups Timely access and equity to primary health care services and care Clinical Councils Priority setting workshops with the Southern Adelaide Clinical Council (CC) prioritised the importance of improving and increasing timely access to health services.
+Clinical Council, priority setting workshops, 2016.
+During the priority setting workshops, the Central Adelaide CC prioritised the need to map and coordinate implementation of current strategies and develop solutions to current gaps for End of life care.
 The Northern Adelaide CC prioritised the need to improve coordination and access to primary health care services and programs and build the capacity of the primary health care workforce (incl.
 GPs) to meet the needs of at risk and vulnerable people.
-They also identified a need for better pathways for consumers to enable navigation through the primary health care system (particularly for the socially isolated, at risk families, mental health, and vulnerable populations) (APHN, 2016a).
+They also identified a need for better pathways for consumers to enable navigation through the primary health care system (particularly for the socially isolated, at risk families, mental health, and vulnerable populations).

-Community Advisory Councils The Central Community Advisory Council (CAC) prioritised that the importance to identify the barriers including cost to accessing health services despite the availability of quality and quantity of chronic disease services.
-Additionally, the Council identified access and affordability as important as health literacy, coordination and facilitation of care and mental health and comorbidity (APHN, 2016c).
-APHN, 2016c, Community Advisory Council, priority setting workshops.
+Outcomes of the service needs analysis Community Advisory Councils The central community havisory council (che) phontised that nmunity Advisory Council, priority ing workshops, 2016.
 During the priority setting workshops, the Northern CAC prioritised that health service providers need to inform themselves to address and cater for the needs of vulnerable individuals - Aboriginal and Torres Strait Islander people, CALD, elderly, youth, and others.
-Additionally, they stressed that people need to be able to access pathways that are culturally and/or linguistically appropriate and sensitive and nonjudgmental with consideration of the social determinants (APHN, 2016c).
-Health Priority Groups The Disability HPG prioritised the need to review the current provision of disability health services to maintain and enable access to primary health services across disability, health and community (APHN, 2016d).
+Additionally, they stressed that people need to be able to access pathways that are culturally and/or linguistically appropriate and sensitive and nonjudgmental with consideration of the social determinants.
+Health Priority Groups nrovision of disability health services to maintain and enable lth Priority Groups (HPG), priority ing workshops, 2016.
 The Childhood & Youth HPG prioritised the need to build the capacity of families using sound community development practices which empower minority groups and build trust.
-APHN, 2016d, Health Priority Groups (HPG), priority setting workshops Services need to be accessible, appropriate and timely (APHN, 2016d).
+Services need to be accessible, appropriate and timely.